Ānanda (Hindu philosophy): Etymology

 Ānanda is a Sanskrit word regarded as a verbal noun nanda prefixed with ā. ā indicates the place where the verbal action occurs; for example, āsrama, where one toils, ārama, where one enjoys oneself, ākara, where things are scattered, etc. The word ānanda thus implies a locus, that in which one finds bliss, be it a son, the fulfillment of a wish, the knowledge of brahman, or the atman. Ānanda is not just a free-floating unfocused bliss, it has an implied object.

-Different descriptions of Ānanda in Hindu philosophy
+Ananda in Vedas and Upanishads

 Shatapatha Brahmana

 In the Shatapatha Brahmana (10.3.5.13), ānanda is defined as the knowledge of Brahman, which transforms a person into a divine being.
 Verse 10.3.5.14 emphasizes that ānanda, when understood as knowledge, is connected with the fulfillment of wishes, echoing a verse from the Rigveda (9.113.11), where attaining all desires (ānanda) is a prerequisite for immortality.